Setup

 We will setup a Credential Status service inside of a tenant.
 If you don't have a tenant yet, you can learn how to create one here.

-Currently, status credentials can be stored and made available via three types of external services:
+Currently, status credentials can be stored and made available via five types of external services:

 1. AWS S3 Bucket